 It took the discovery of incriminating metadata on one of Rader’s floppy disks in 2005 for police to finally pin the murders on him.
 Today, the former church council president and Boy Scout leader is serving 10 consecutive life sentences, making his case one of the most notorious in digital forensics history.

 Michael Marciano G’18, research director of the Forensic and National Security Sciences Institute (FNSSI) in Syracuse University’s College of Arts and Sciences, says the BTK case shows how one’s efforts to bury a digital trail are no match for a skilled forensic scientist.

 “Digital forensics is evolving faster than any other forensic discipline.
 It’s changing the way we think about criminal investigations and crime prevention,” he explains.

 Analyzing the Evidence

 Originally called “computer forensics,” digital forensics refers to the recovery and investigation of data in digital devices ranging from laptops and desktops to cell phones, tablets, gaming consoles and smart watches, as well as virtual assistants like Alexa and Google Assistant.

 The field has come a long way from its origins in the 1970s and 1980s, when some of the first digital forensic technicians were computer hobbyists in the U.S. government.
-They included Mark Pollitt G’02, who oversaw the FBI’s nascent Regional Computer Forensic Laboratory Program.
-Today, he serves on FNSSI’s Board of Advisors and teaches part time in the School of Information Studies (iSchool).
+They included Mark Pollitt G’02, who, at the FBI, served as chief of the Computer Analysis and Response Team and director of the Regional Computer Forensic Laboratory Program.
+Today he serves on FNSSI’s Board of Advisors and teaches part time in the School of Information Studies (iSchool).

 “Computers used to be the sole source of digital evidence,” Pollitt says.
 “Now technology is changing the way criminal data is acquired, preserved, analyzed and reported.”